Solar Energy Infrastructure: Our Investment Focus.

 Energy Market Development

-The fund invests in solar infrastructure during a period of significant energy market development.
-Global investment in clean technology reached $2 trillion in 2024* with Portugal targeting to increase its solar capacity from 3.9 gigawatts in 2023 to 9 gigawatts in 2030, and Spain targeting 76GW.
+Investment in solar, both utility-scale and rooftop, is expected to reach $450 billion in 2025, making it the single largest item in the global energy investment inventory, with Portugal targeting to increase its solar capacity from 3.9 gigawatts in 2023 to 9 gigawatts in 2030, and Spain targeting 76GW.

 Key market drivers include evolving energy policies, technology cost trends, and infrastructure modernization initiatives across multiple regions.
 While these market developments provide context for our investment strategy, fund returns are determined by multiple factors including project execution, market conditions, and regulatory changes.